raacz/utala/lipu-lili/lawa_en.md

 - You can submit multiple stories!
 - Be aware: I will post your story on this website and everyone will be able to see it.
 If you don't want this, don't submit a story!
 - If you change your story after sending it to me, you can send it again!

-***

-## See finished contests
-- [place picture contest (2021-01-01)](sitelen_ma_eng.md), where the group made entertaining pictures to establish how Ma Pona was going to appear on Discord.
-- [poetry competition 2020-11-11](toki_musi_lili_eng.md) where the group made many amusing poems!
-Who wrote the poem that both the community and jan Sonja favoured?